oracc/nammu/README.md

 If you keep having trouble, you can also run it from the command line, like this:

-`java -jar /path/to/nammu.jar`
+`java -jar /path/to/nammu-1.0.0.jar`

+Where `/path/to/` reflects your local path to where the `nammu-1.0.0.jar` file has been downloaded.
 This will output a clearer log message about what the problem is.

 ### Known problems:
 * Nammu doesn't validate or lemmatise properly when filenames include a space.